RSEjas140/AISSday2/index.md

 root: .
 ---

-This contains all the day two content for the AI Summer School.
-We will complete our introduction to Python via the IDE Spyder.
-Day 2 focuses on cleaning and manipulating data.
-It is expected that your dataset may start to take you in a specific direction.
+This worksheet contains all the day two content for the AI Summer School.
+Day 2 focuses on cleaning, visualising, and manipulating data.

 **By the end of day two, we hope you will be confident to:**